cs573-19s/01-ghd3/README.md

 The shapes in the visual representation have animations, that were created by separating the the creationn of a shape into an enter and a "race" class.
 For instance the ppopularity bar has 0  width in the enter class, but when the race class begins, it automatically changes it width using a transition, creating an animation.

+NOTE: It is important  to menntion that originally the idea was for the program to obbtain data directly from from the api "http://api.bf4stats.com/api/onlinePlayers", however, since that site does not have a valid certificate, GitHub pages does not allow to send HTTP request, as the "Enforce HTTPS" option is enabled by default.
+As a solution, the data  from the api, at a particular time was copied into players.json.

 Link to GitHub Pages
 ---
 https://asolergayoso.github.io/01-ghd3/